Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-And then your podcast is actually like the fourth one on the list, which is.
+Then your podcast is like the fourth result.

 00:32:01:15 - 00:32:02:07